canta199/rsschool-cv/cv.md

 ---

 ### I LIKE:
-Go in for sports and pgotopraphy, learn new information and try it out in practice.
+Go in for sports and photopraphy, learn new information and try it out in practice.

 ---
 ### I DONT'T LIKE: